visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingCAPTherom.md

 # CAP Theorem in Distributed Computing

 The **CAP theorem** is a concept in distributed computing that highlights the trade-offs between three desirable properties in a distributed system: **Consistency**, **Availability**, and **Partition Tolerance**.
+The CAP theorem states that in a distributed system, it's impossible to achieve all three properties simultaneously.

 Here's a brief explanation of each term:

 - **Consistency (C):** All nodes in a distributed system have the same data at the same time.
-In other words, when a write operation is completed, all subsequent read operations will return the updated data.
+In other words, when a write operation is completed, all subsequent read operations will return the updated data.That is every rrad receives the most recent write.

 - **Availability (A):** Every request to the system receives a response, without a guarantee that it contains the most recent version of the information.
 Availability, in this context, means that every node (or server) in the system is responsive.
+Every request (read or write) receives a response, even if it might not be the latest.

 - **Partition Tolerance (P):** The system continues to operate even when network partitions occur, meaning communication between nodes is unreliable or delayed.
 Partition tolerance is crucial for systems that need to withstand network failures.

-The CAP theorem posits that in a distributed system, it's impossible to achieve all three properties simultaneously.
 According to the theorem, a distributed system can prioritize at most two out of the three: Consistency, Availability, and Partition Tolerance.
-The actual choice depends on the specific requirements and goals of the system.
+Partition tolerance is typically non-negotiable (distributed systems must handle network partitions).
+The trade-off is usually between consistency and availability, based on application needs.

 ### Examples: